Since not all of our outdoor gear can be waterproof, we need waterproof backpacks.

 If you're looking for a bag that can handle heavy loads and full submersion, expect to pay for it.
 As for waterproof backpacks that can handle rain, you definitely have budget-friendly options.
 Especially with plenty of storage-- side pockets and front pockets are some great specs to look out for.

 Keep in mind that you should also look for water-wicking clothes if you're out on a rainy day.
-For outdoor clothing with waterproof and water-resistant material, visit Patagonia.
+For water sports essentials and clothing with water-resistant technology, visit Amazon.